Mounika-Routhu/Technical-stuff/Interview questions/redux.md

     **Store.js**
     ```js
     import { createStore } from 'redux';
+    import todoReducer from './todoReducer';

+    // Create Redux store
     const store = createStore(todoReducer);

     export default store;
     ```
   - will talk about optional `[preloadedState], [enhancer]` arguments later
-3. **Provider Setup**: Wrap your React application in a Provider component to allow Redux to work with React & pass store .
+3. **Provider Setup**: Wrap your React application in a Provider component to allow Redux to work with React & pass store.

     **Index.js**
     ```js
     import { Provider } from 'react-redux';